Kinvey/kinvey-cli/README.md

 ## Environment Variables

-Use these environment variables to specify profile information for the `profile create` command when you don't want to specify it on the command line.
-Keep in mind that any values specified at he command line take precedence over the environment variable values.
+Use these environment variables to specify profile information for the `profile create` command when you don't want to specify it at the command line.
+Keep in mind that any values specified at the command line take precedence over the environment variable values.

 * `KINVEY_CLI_EMAIL`